coaxial/insaned-config/README.md

 # Logs

 Kept at `/var/log/insaned.log`, can be overridden in each script.
+To see what's happening in real time, `tail -F /var/log/insaned.log`.

 ## Format